mgsosna/mattsosna.com/_posts/data_engineering/2021-12-01-Intermediate-SQL.md

 ```

 ### `WITH`
-Let's cover one final technique, one that will empower us to write complex queries through modular subqueries. `WITH` lets us name the results of a query, letting us string together as many queries as we want.
+Let's cover one final technique, one that will empower us to write complex queries by stringing together subqueries. **`WITH` lets us name a subquery,** meaning we can then reference that subquery's results elsewhere.

-Let's say, for example, that we want to label whether each score in `grades` is higher than that student's average score.
-Knocking this out in one query seems straightforward $-$ we just need to calculate each score with a `GROUP BY` and then do something like `g.score > avg`, right?
+Let's say, for example, that we want to label whether students' scores in `grades` are higher than their average score.
+Knocking this out in one query seems straightforward $-$ we just need to calculate each average with a `GROUP BY` and then do something like `g.score > avg`, right?
 Let's start with the `GROUP BY` aggregation.

 {% include header-sql.html %}
 ```sql